hamidzr/task-manager.nvim/README.md

 A Neovim plugin that helps manage, prioritize, and categorize to-do items in your Markdown lists.

-## TODO
-- remove priorities
-- tx to also work in visual mode and over many lines
-- ts and ta to ignore [x] items. sort at the bottom

 ## Features

 - Interactively assign priority numbers to selected task items
 - Move tasks between categories with auto-generated shortcuts
 - Option to prioritize only unprioritized items or reprioritize everything
 - Sort tasks by priority (stable sort within each category)
+- Toggle task checkboxes in normal and visual mode
 - Works with Markdown lists, bullet points, and numbered lists
+- Preserves task hierarchy and sub-items when moving between categories

 ## Installation